All Episodes

 Not Christian civilization.

-If she was a stick, she'd be fine.
+If she was ASTIC, she'd be fine.

-Um there is that important detail to sort of bear in mind.
+So there is that important detail to sort of bear in mind.

-But what she is showing is obviously her own nature, and part of wishing her well is wishing her whatever is necessary for her conversion.
+And part of wishing her well is wishing her whatever is necessary for her conversion.

-And if that includes her losing her job, her being told you can't be a nurse, you can't be a teacher, you can't be in any kind of government position, um, you know, do manual labor until you change your mind, then that is part of wishing her well.
+And if that includes her losing her job, her being told you can't be a nurse, you can't be a teacher, you can't be in any kind of government position, you know, do manual labor until you change your mind, then that is part of wishing her well.

 It's not that I want her soul to burn, it's that I want her to be punished enough to change.

-And we'll move from the Christian perspective to uh Stephen Miller's perspective.
+And we'll move from the Christian perspective to Stephen Miller's perspective because he's not so forgiving.

 This is so good.